cheshire-cat-ai/core/README.md

 docker-compose up
 ```

+> NOTE: if you have a later version of docker-compose, use the command `docker compose up` (without the dash).
+[REF.](https://stackoverflow.com/questions/66514436/difference-between-docker-compose-and-docker-compose)

 The first time (only) it will take several minutes, as the images occupy a few GBs.

 - Chat with the Cheshire Cat on [localhost:1865/admin](http://localhost:1865/admin).